little9/pathserve/README.md

 # pathserve
-A server that returns a JSON encoded recursive list of files in a directory
+Go http server that returns a JSON-encoded recursive list of files in a directory

 After building run: ./pathserve